JakeDuke/study-journal-template/02-04__08-04/README.md

 * accomplishments
 * new plans

 Write this on your weekly review day.
+LOL